Furniture Care Guide

 - Cleaners with abrasives that may scratch the finish.

-- Cleaners containing ammonia.
+- Cleaners containing ammonia or silicone.

 - Dyes and inks from newsprint and plastic bags may penetrate into the finish when moist.